shivanrathod/xss_scanner_project/README.md

 ## Logic & Design Choices:

-1. **Payload Generator (core/generator.py):**
+**1. Payload Generator (core/generator.py):**
 I implemented a PayloadGenerator class to handle the requirement of "adapting payloads based on position".

--Logic: It accepts a context argument.
+- Logic: It accepts a context argument.

    - If context is attribute_name: It injects style=animation-name:rotation onanimationstart=alert(1) because standard <script> tags won't work inside a tag definition.

    - If context is attribute_value: It prioritizes closing the quote (") first.

--Design Choice: Separating this into a class allows easy addition of new contexts (e.g., JSON or JavaScript contexts) in the future without breaking the scanner logic.
+- Design Choice: Separating this into a class allows easy addition of new contexts (e.g., JSON or JavaScript contexts) in the future without breaking the scanner logic.

-2. **Detection Approach:**
+**2. Detection Approach:**
 Instead of using a heavy headless browser to check for JavaScript execution, I used a Canary (Sentinel Value) approach.

-    -The generator embeds a unique string (XSS_TEST_123) in every payload.
+   - The generator embeds a unique string (XSS_TEST_123) in every payload.

-    -The scanner checks if canary in response.text.
+   - The scanner checks if canary in response.text.

-    -Assumption: If the server reflects the payload characters (like < > " ') and the unique token without encoding/sanitization, the endpoint is vulnerable.
+   - Assumption: If the server reflects the payload characters (like < > " ') and the unique token without encoding/sanitization, the endpoint is vulnerable.

-3. **Why Modular?**
+**3. Why Modular?**
 I avoided writing a single-file script.
 By using a package structure (core/), the code is cleaner, easier to debug, and represents a production-ready software engineering approach.

 ## Time Spent:
 Total Time: ~5 Hours

-    -Research (1 Hour): Specifically researching Attribute Name injection vectors and bypass techniques.
+   - Research (1 Hour): Specifically researching Attribute Name injection vectors and bypass techniques.

-    -Core Development (2.5 Hours): Implementing the Generator, Scanner, and Reporter classes.
+   - Core Development (2.5 Hours): Implementing the Generator, Scanner, and Reporter classes.

-    -Lab & Testing (1.5 Hours): Building the vulnerable_server.py, debugging edge cases, and finalizing the CLI arguments.
+   - Lab & Testing (1.5 Hours): Building the vulnerable_server.py, debugging edge cases, and finalizing the CLI arguments.